Crown-Commercial-Service/digitalmarketplace-supplier-frontend/README.md

 ### Requirements

-You need Node, minimum version of 0.10.0, which will also get you [NPM](npmjs.org), Node's package management tool.
+You need Node (minimum version of 0.10.0, maximum version 0.12.x) which will also get you [NPM](npmjs.org), Node's package management tool.

 To check the version you're running, type: